Guerrero belts slam to cap Blue Jays’ 9-2 rout of Royals

 Blue closer Ken Giles, the subject of rampant trade speculation, got a cortisone shot in his right elbow to treat what the club called mild inflammation.
 Head trainer Nikki Huffman said an MRI exam showed no structural problems, and Giles is expected to begin throwing in a couple days.

 Royals shortstop Adalberto Mondesi (left shoulder subluxation) continues to take groundballs and took 40 swings each way off the tee.
-“We go day to day,” manager Ned Yost said.
+“We go day to day,” Yost said.
 “Making progress.”

 UP NEXT